Google スプレッドシートとAirtableの連携イメージ

 Finally, turn on the trigger to activate the flow.

-Now, with updates in Google Sheets, the information in Airtable will also be updated.
+Now, with updates in Google Sheets, the information in Airtable is also updated.

 The flow set this time is as follows.